-- > Size of population might not be relevant to the research objective; - > Chance of individual being selected is unknown; - Representativeness of the results depends on the judgment of researcher in sample selection (Such as the correlation between samples and research targets).
+- > Size of population might not be relevant to the research objective; - > Chance of individual being selected is unknown; - > Representativeness of the results depends on the judgment of researcher in sample selection (Such as the correlation between samples and research targets)

-campies and recourse targetoy.
-Sampling methods Simple random sampling (簡單隨機抽樣) Systematic sampling (系統抽樣) Stratified sampling (分層抽樣) Quota sampling (配額抽樣/ 定額抽樣) Convenience sampling (便利抽樣/ 方便抽樣) Purposive sampling (立意抽樣) Explanations Explanations To select sample from the whole population population randomly. (using computer program, bamboo slip or selected according randomly are selected randomly selected according randomly are selected randomly selected according randomly randomly selected randomly The whole population are classified according to the variable and divided into separate stratum.
+Samples and research largets).
+Sampling methods Simple random sampling (簡單隨機抽樣) Systematic sampling (系統抽樣) Stratified sampling (分層抽樣) Quota sampling (配額抽樣/ 定額抽樣) Convenience sampling (便利抽樣/ 方便抽樣) Purposive sampling (立意抽樣) Explanations To select sample from the whole population randomly. (using computer program, bamboo slip or random number table) Each member of the whole population is sequentially numbered, then selected according to a fixed , periodic interval .
+The whole population are classified according to the variable and divided into separate stratum.
 Then samples are selected randomly by proportion from each stratum.
 The whole population are classified according to the variable and divided into separate stratum.
 Then desired number (quota) of samples are selected from each stratum.
+Research subjects are selected due to convenience of recruitment.
 Samples are selected according to research objectives and special requirements.
 Examples To choose a certain number of students to conduct questionnaires/ surveys according to the class number.
 To measure the noise level of a street in a regular interval.
 To group buildings according to their ages (e.g. above or below 50), and select a certain number of buildings in each group randomly.
 To select a certain number of male and female customers, then record the amount spent in a shop.
 To interview a certain number of relatives who work in mainland China To interview a certain number of passersby on the street To conduct an in-depth interview with a district councilor about the social problems of that district.
 Remarks Suitable for small population and few variations among samples (for relevant research objectives).
 Suitable for large population (hidden cyclic ordering which may affect the representativeness of data).
 Effectively show the relationship / effect between variables.
 Effectively show the relationship / effect of variables, but the characteristics and size of samples are judged subjectively.
 Should not generalize the data to larger population Suitable for qualitative research (data is easily influenced by the subjective judgment of researcher)